-Overall, responses to the LCAP Feedback Survey from March, 2022 were positive.
+Overall, responses to the LCAP Feedback Survey from Spring, 2023 were positive, although there was a decline from the survey results in Spring, 2022.
 For each LCAP Goal, the question was asked: "Based on your experience, did TCSOS do a good job achieving this goal?